- Fixing a leaking tap, step-by-step

 Before you get down and dirty, or in this case wet, make sure that you have the following tools:

 - O-rings, washers (12mm washers are common), and a replacement cartridge

 - Tap lubricant

 Turn off the mains water supply, then turn on the leaking tap until all the water runs out.
-To completely turn off the water, check below the tap that you are working on for an isolation valve, if you find one, turn it with a screwdriver.
+To completely turn off the water, check the fixture you are working on for an isolation valve; turn it with a screwdriver.

 If you don’t find an isolation valve, locate the stop valve and turn off the water from there.

 Get a screwdriver, and unscrew the tap handle.
 The screw is under the indicator (red and blue for hot and cold water, respectively) if you have a modern tap.
 Once you unscrew the handle, you will expose the body and spindle.
 If the top of the spindle has water and the outer frame is wet, you need to change the O-ring because it indicates leaking.

 Don’t forget to plug the sinkhole before you start working on the tap.
 That way, you won’t lose any tools or parts down the drain.

 Also, secure the tap with a spout when unscrewing the handle to prevent it from turning.
 You might crack the sink or damage the pipework if the tap turns when unfastening.